sourcegraph/handbook/content/departments/product-engineering/engineering/process/incidents/index.md

 All incidents are announced in the #incidents channel automatically through incident.<unlink></unlink>io, and past incidents are available in the [incidents.io dashboard](https://app.incident.io/incidents) and our [past incident postmortems](#past-incident-post-mortems).

+All incidents are opened by a team member and closed by a team member.
+We currently have no automated process for incident creation or closing.
+This is a deliberate decision such a that a human must declare an incident and must declare it resolved.

 ## Process

 ### Identification